cask-pkg/cask.rs/DESIGN.md

 ## Motivation

-For the developers of the tool, publishing is a distressed thing.
+For the developers who writing the cli tool, publishing is a distressed thing.

 Mainly have a few more troublesome things:

 1. Not cross-platform

-   Every platform has its own version, eg `Brew` in MacOS, `scoop` in Windows
+   Every platform has its oackage, eg `Brew` in MacOS, `scoop` in Windows

-2. Package manager usually has a center
+2. Package manager usually has a center server

    eg. `homebrew` need to add package information to [homebrew-core](https://github.com/Homebrew/homebrew-core) then it can install directly.
 Of course, this is not necessary.
+User can create a custom Formula.

 3. Write too much installation script

-   If you don't like these package managers, then you will see your own writing scripts for installation.
+   If you don't like these package managers, then you can write scripts for installation.

    eg `install.ps1` in Windows or `install.sh` in Unix.

 Based on the above reasons, I need a package manager.

-It needs to meet the following characteristics
+It needs the following feature:

-- cross-platform support
+- Cross-platform support
-- distributed publishing
+- Distributed publishing
+- Reduce use cost

 ## How it works?